apache/flink/docs/dev/python/user-guide/table/python_table_api_connectors.zh.md

 t_env.execute_sql(source_ddl)
 t_env.execute_sql(sink_ddl)

-t_env.sql_query("select a from source_table") \
+t_env.sql_query("SELECT a FROM source_table") \
     .insert_into("sink_table")

 {% endhighlight %}

-Below is a complete example of how to use the Kafka and Json format in PyFlink.
+Below is a complete example of how to use a Kafka source/sink and the JSON format in PyFlink.

 {% highlight python %}